zainakram2017/fullstack-code-challenge/README.md

 🏆 **BIG PLUS:**

 You can use anything you want for state management.
 We use MobX and the Context API a lot so it's a big plus if you can also **implement some/all of the state handling with MobX and Context API**.

+## Instructions

+1. **Submitting Code**

+   **Option A:**

+   - Fork this repo
+   - Issue a Pull Request on the repo when you're ready to start.
+This will count as your starting date.
+   - For the frontend, setup your development environment for React or React Native in a **frontend** folder
+   - For the backend, setup your development environment for NodeJS with ExpressJS in a **backend** folder
+   - Implement your solution on each end
+   - Commit your changes into the forked repo

+   **Option B:**

+   - For the frontend, setup your development environment for React or React Native in a **frontend** folder
+   - For the backend, setup your development environment for NodeJS with ExpressJS in a **backend** folder
+   - Implement your solution for each end
+   - Archive the **frontend** and **backend** folders into a zip file
+   - Send us the zip file.
+We should be able to extract the content of each folder and run it from there (w/o node_modules)

+2. **Deadline:**

+   You have 1 week to complete as much tasks as you can from the challenge below.
+Countdown starts from date you issued the PR or from the date you were invited to complete this challenge via email

+3. **Implementation:**

+   There is no correct way to do the challenge, you are free to add whatever libraries you like besides the ones mentioned below.
+We want to see what you come up with on your own.